Candling Chicken Eggs – Is A Chick Growing In There?

 candling box

-After 72 hours of incubating, you should be able to easily distinguish between fertile and non-fertile eggs.
-The good ones will have spider-like blood vessels spreading within (see picture above).
-It’s best to candle early on; if you have an egg that is obviously not fertile, it is still safe to eat after being incubated for up to nine days.
+After 72 hours of incubating, we could easily distinguish between fertile and non-fertile eggs.
+The good ones had spider-like blood vessels spreading within (see picture above).

 There are some eggs that I think are bad, but dang, I’d hate to throw one out if it’s actually alive!!
 I’m gonna have to candle them again and really take a close look to determine whether they are in fact growing or not.